When I sing with my hands

 it traces the laughter of the breeze.

-and when I close my eyes I can feel the silence of twilight all around me.
+Only the echoes of joy remain, and when I close my eyes I can feel the silence of twilight all around me.

 Somebody's back appears in the swaying tall grass.